elisoncrum/piipan/match/docs/state-match.md

 ## Authentication and authorization

 Each Function App is configured to use Azure App Service Authentication (aka "Easy Auth") to control access and authenticate incoming requests.
-This authentication is activated by the IaC.
-Configuration details can also be seen in the Portal at {Function App} > Authentication / Authorization.
-The details of implementation are:

-- An Azure Active Directory App (aka, the app registration) is registered and configured for the Function App (aka, the API)
-- A generic application role named is added to the app registration and assigned to any consumers of the API (i.e., the orchestrator's system-assigned identity)
-- The API is configured to require all incoming requests to first authenticate with the app registration

-At a practical level, this implementation enforces the following authentication flow:

-1. The client application requests a token from the app registration
-1. The app registration grants a token if the client is a member of the AAD tenant and is assigned one of the app registration's application roles
-1. The client includes the token as an authentication header in the request sent to the API's query endpoint
-1. Easy auth validates the token (a `401 unauthorized` is returned if validation fails)
-1. The API executes the request
+This configuration is performed as part of the IaC process.
+See [Securing our internal APIs](../../docs/securing-internal-apis.md) for implementation details.

 ## Remote testing

-With authentication enabled, there is currently no way to access the remote per-state APIs directly.
-Verify functionality by sending requests through the [orchestrator API](orchestrator-match.md).
+To test a deployed state API from your local environment:
+1. Assign your Azure user account the `StateApi.Query` role for the remote state Function App.
+Assignment can be done using the [`tools/assign-app-role.bash`](../../tools/assign-app-role.bash) script.
+E.g., `./assign-app-role.bash tts/dev <remote state name> StateApi.Query`.
+1. Ensure the Azure CLI has been added as an authorized client application to the state app's application object.
+This can be done via the Azure Portal at Azure Active Directory > Application registrations > {state API's application object} > Expose an API > Add a client application and adding the client ID `04b07795-8ddb-461a-bbee-02f9e1bf7b46` (the global identifier for the Azure CLI) with the `user_impersonation` scope.
+A helper script for this action does not yet exist.
+1. Retrieve a token for your user using the Azure CLI: `az account get-access-token --resource <state application ID URI>`.
+The [application ID URI](../../docs/securing-internal-apis.md#application-id-uri) is the base URL of the state Function App *without a trailing slash*.
+1. Send a request to the remote endpoint—perhaps using a tool like Postman or `curl`—and include the access token in the Authorization header: `Authorization: Bearer {token}`.